nguyenhuucam91/VNUIS---ClassSequence/README.md

 2. Copy file .env.example to .env, and modify from line 11 to line 16.
 Line 14 refers to DATABASE_NAME in phpmyadmin, you should use
 `test_laravel` as in file.
 DB_USERNAME to be `root` and DB_PASSWORD='' if using XAMPP.
 If using MAMP, then use `root` as password

+3. Run `php artisan key:generate`

-2. Import data file (test_laravel.sql) to your database of XAMPP.
+4. Import data file (test_laravel.sql) to your database of XAMPP.
 Go to `localhost/phpmyadmin` and perform as in the guide: https://www.youtube.com/watch?v=jW5lrS6EUPM

-3. Run `php artisan serve` in Powershell / Terminal / CMD / Gitbash
+5. Run `php artisan serve` in Powershell / Terminal / CMD / Gitbash

 # Flow of code
 1. Application trigger to routes/web.php